Canon 5DS vs Nikon P1000

 The 5DS writes its imaging data to Compact Flash or SDXC cards, while the P1000 uses SDXC cards.
 The 5DS features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the P1000 only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5DS and Nikon Coolpix P1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the P1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS does not offer wifi capability.
+In contrast, the 5DS does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.